If you have any questions, please contact us at hasc@niu.edu. Applications are accepted only through the web form below.

 - What would you change if you revised it?

-- Explanation (no more than 250 words) of why you would like to be a UWC consultant
+- Explanation (no more than 250 words) of why you would like to be a peer writing consultant

 - Interview (if selected)

-A University Writing Center (UWC) graduate assistant will perform the following duties:
+A Writing Center graduate assistant writing consultant supports writers throughout the writing process for academic coursework and professional documents.
+Graduate assistant writing consultants will perform the following duties:

-- Complete outreach presentations that promote the writing center and its services
+- Complete outreach activities (e.g., presentations, tabling) that promote HASC, the Writing Center and their services

-- Contribute to the production of UWC assessment and/or promotional documents
+- Contribute to the production of Writing Center promotional and assessment materials

 - Participate in the hiring of new staff